fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 5. ODrive break resistance
 6. PID gains

-The software provided in this repository will automatically set these values for you, assuming you have the same hardware as listed above.
+standalone_spincoater.py sets these values for you, but if there are issues, these are the key settings to enable control.

 ### Vacuum and Solenoid Control
 1.